Jahia/OSGi-modules-samples/action-samples/README.md

 ## How to test it

 - Deploy the module on your server
-- Activate this module on a site
+- Activate the module on a site
-- Then call on the actions
+- Then call one of the actions

 Simple action:
 ```shell script